chaofengqing/SRB_India/README.md

   - /data/interim/M57_normal_postinfo.csv: data files regarding  to the posterior information of JAGS model.

 ## Research Context

-This project presents a subnational estimation and projection of India’s Sex Ratio at Birth (SRB) from 1980 to 2050, based on a Bayesian hierarchical time series mixture model.
+This project presents a subnational estimation and projection of India’s Sex Ratio at Birth (SRB) from 1990 to 2016, based on a Bayesian hierarchical time series mixture model.
 While previous studies have examined SRB at the national level, our approach addresses the geographic heterogeneity of sex imbalances in India — a country where regional variation is both significant and policy-relevant.We aim to estimate and project SRB for the 29 states  of India from 1980 to 2050 using a Bayesian modeling approach.
 We compiled an extensive database on provincial SRB of India.
-We adopted a Bayesian hierarchical time series model to estimate and project the provincial SRB, with a focus on modeling the potential SRB imbalance.
+We adopted a Bayesian hierarchical time series model to estimate the provincial SRB, with a focus on modeling the potential SRB imbalance.

 ## Methodology